Powerful typhoon Faxai in direct hit on Tokyo

 Some department stores and amusement parks, including Tokyo Disneyland, closed earlier than scheduled due to the approaching storm.

-Faxai, travelling north at a speed of 25 kilometres per hour, was expected to hit northeastern Japan before fizzling out back to the Pacific.
+Faxai, travelling north at a speed of 25kph, was expected to hit northeastern Japan before fizzling out back to the Pacific.

 Japan is well used to severe tropical storms and typhoons during late summer and autumn.